10 Easy + Healthy School Lunch Ideas (no sandwiches!)

 I used one of my favorite bento boxes in this post – the Omiebox.
-I just got these boxes this year, and I love them so much already!
 For more in depth look at all of my favorite bento boxes and accessories check out my Compete School Lunch Survival Guide.

 Here are a couple of reasons why I love the Omiebox so much –

 - It has a thermos container you can add right into the box!
 This is a total game changer for me!
 No more packing a bento and a thermos.
 It keeps hot items hot and cold items cool.

 - Small but deep compartments make this a great size bento box for ages both younger preschoolers as well as older kids.

 - Not only is each compartment leak proof, but also the entire box is leak proof!

 - It’s easy to open.
 I would say that 3-4 year olds can open the box lid but might need some help opening the twist off thermos.

 Whether or not you have this particle bento box doesn’t matter, you can still pack the lunches below for your kiddos.
 You might just need to pack a bento and a thermos or other sealed container for some of the ideas below.